White House Office of the Staff Secretary

-The staff secretary ("Staff Sec") is a position in the White House Office responsible for managing paper flow to the president and circulating documents among senior staff for comment.
+The staff secretary ("staff sec") is a position in the White House Office responsible for managing paper flow to the president and circulating documents among senior staff for comment.
 It has been referred to as "the nerve center of the White House."
 Specifically, the Office of the Staff Secretary decides which decision memos, briefing materials, lists of potential nominees, briefing books, intelligence reports, schedules, correspondence, and speech drafts end up on the president's desk, as well as how and when the president will receive them.
-The Staff Secretary also works with senior White House staff to edit all of these materials and ensure they are ready for the president's consumption.
+The staff secretary also works with senior White House staff to edit all of these materials and ensure they are ready for the president's consumption.

 The Office of the Staff Secretary is generally composed of a staff secretary, a deputy staff secretary, and several associate staff secretaries.
-The Office of the Staff Secretary, along with its sub-offices—the Office of the Executive Clerk, the Office of Records Management, and the Office of Presidential Correspondence—is the largest of the White House Offices.
+The Office of the Staff Secretary, along with its sub-offices—the Office of the Executive Clerk, the Office of Records Management, and the Office of Presidential Correspondence—is the largest of the White House offices.

-The current Staff Secretary is Will Scharf.
+The current staff secretary is Ben Moss.

 Function

-Due to the high volume of important memos, meetings and decisions generated for the president's attention, the Staff Secretary is tasked with deciding which papers should go to the president's desk—and when the paper should be sent to him.
+Due to the high volume of important memos, meetings and decisions generated for the president's attention, the staff secretary is tasked with deciding which papers should go to the president's desk—and when the paper should be sent to him.
 These documents range from presidential decision memos and bills passed by Congress to drafts of speeches and samples of correspondence.
 The staff secretary relies on close coordination with Oval Office Operations and the Scheduling Office to decide when and how the president would like to receive documents.

 The staff secretary's principal role is to review the incoming papers and determine which issues must reach the president.
 Secondary to this, the staff secretary determines who else in the administration should comment on the issue to give the president a full picture of the situation.
 The staff secretary then compiles the documents with the relevant commentary for the president's consumption.

 Traditionally, the staff secretary is a position of great trust due to the influence it can wield over which information is allowed to reach the president, and who is given the opportunity to comment on those issues.

 The staff secretary or a designated assistant staff secretary always accompanies the president on any work-related travel.